Selection by Design - Blog

 This includes informing the test taker about any follow up discussions you may schedule with them, or additional assessments they will be asked to complete.
 In the case of selection decisions, when and how will their results be considered?
 Who will make final decisions and how will they be communicated?
 Communicate what will happen with the individual’s data.
 If it will be retained, provide information on security and confidentiality: How will it be stored, who will have access, and for what length of time?
 If anyone may wish to use test scores of performance results in the future for any other purposes, permission from the test taker is needed.

-Selection by Design’s training in the BPS/EFPA qualifications offers a great opportunity to learn more about how to provide effective psychometric test feedback, while providing a chance for each trainee to gain experience in this essential set of skills.
+Selection by Design’s training in the BPS/EFPA qualifications offers a great opportunity to learn more about how to provide effective psychometric test feedback, as well as a chance for each trainee to gain experience in this essential set of skills.
 We also offer advanced feedback training and one-to-one consultation on improving your feedback skills.
-Contact us today to join our courses or to arrange a session.
+Contact us today to join our psychometric test training courses or to arrange a session.